Agathis macrophylla: Ecology

 A. macrophylla is one of the largest trees in its range, and occurs as a dominant emergent tree in closed, humid, lowland-montane tropical forests.
 Associated plant species vary from location to location, but include Cryptocarya turbinata, Ilex vitiensis, Garcinia vitiensis, Palaquium spp., and Podocarpus spp. in Vanuatu, Calophyllum vitiense, Dacrydium nidulum, Retrophyllum vitiense, Fagraea berteroana, and Podocarpus spp. in Fiji.

-It is one of the fastest growing species in its genus, capable of growing 1-1.5 metres in height annually in lightly shaded to open areas, where growth is fastest.
+It is one of the fastest growing species in the genus Agathis, capable of growing 1-1.5 metres in height annually in lightly shaded to open areas, where growth is fastest.
 The species is fairly shade tolerant, especially in the seedling stage, though growth is slow under suppression.
 Strong root systems enable mature trees to withstand cyclones and seed rapidly into gaps.
 The species on the whole is long lived, capable of reaching ages of 300–1000 years.

 Uses

 A. macrophylla is a valued commercial timber species, and its wood is much sought after for many uses.
 The wood is a cream to gold colour (mature heartwood is a lustrous brown) and much appreciated in the timber industry, particularly as a surface veneer.
 The dry wood has a density of approximately 540 kg/m^{3}.

 Pacific kauri is a valuable tree throughout the southeastern Pacific (Melanesia).
 The timber is frequently used for house construction, canoe carving, and totem pole construction.
 Smoke from the resin is used as a black dye for hair, clothes and tattoos, and the leaves are used in traditional medicine.
 Fijians value the resin itself (known as makadre) to be used as pottery glaze and torch fuel.